Director, Z/Yen Group Limited

 BA (Hons) FCA FBCS FIBC CMC

-Ian has also been deploying PropheZy in interesting ways for the Not-for-Profit sector and, including grant-making effectiveness and improving fundraising returns using direct mail.
+Ian has also been deploying predictive analytics in interesting ways for the civil society sector, including membership retention/recruitment, grant-making effectiveness and improving fundraising returns.

 Some of Ian's many articles can be found here.